wazo-platform/wazo-platform.org/content/contribute/code.md

 If you need to create a new REST API, follow [the REST API guidelines](rest).

+# Add new service

+If you need to create a new service, follow [the new service guidelines](new_service).

 ## Unit tests

 Unittests are small tests that exercise a function or method in your